xor2003/masm2c/README.md

 Key features:
-- Most of x86 instructions (except FPU) are supported (well tested with QEMU tests).
-flags: Carry, Zero, Sign are supported for most of x86 instructions.
+- Most of x86 instructions (except FPU) are supported (well tested with QEMU tests). x86 flags: Carry, Zero, Sign, Overflow are supported for most of x86 instructions.
 - Segment memory model and 16bit offsets.
-- Some BIOS/DOS Int 10h, 21h interrupts are supported.
-(Maybe I will reuse DOSBOX implementations in future) Also DOS memory manager and stack emulated
+- Internal SDL target: Some BIOS/DOS Int 10h, 21h interrupts are supported.
+Also DOS memory manager and stack emulated.
-- CGA text mode is supported using Curses (PDcurses or NCurses).
+  CGA text mode is supported using Curses (PDcurses or NCurses).
-- VGA 320x200x256 support (partial)
+  VGA 320x200x256 support (partial)
+- Libdosbox target: Full interrupts, hardware support.
 - structures support
 - parser based on Masm EBNF
-- segment merging as Masm do during linking
+- segment merging as Masm do during linking.
+Many .asm sources can be converted individually and linked together using modern linker

-3rd-party code used from: ASM2C (x86 instruction emulation), tasm-recover (from SCUMMVM project; highly modified), QEMU x86 instructions test suit, FreeDOS memory manager.
+(3rd-party code used from: ASM2C (x86 instruction emulation), tasm-recover (from SCUMMVM project; highly modified), QEMU x86 instructions test suit, FreeDOS memory manager.)

-License: GPL2.
+License: GPL2+

-Sure ASM2C have cleaner code but it written on Swift and less instructions supported, also only protected mode.

 TODO:
 - full macros support
-- full VGA/EGA
-- proper SB emulation or use DOSBOX as library
 - add FPU instructions support (may use linux 387 emulator)

 For easier disassembling (exe to asm) you may need to collect run-time information from dosbox or other emulator to annotate IDA disassembly.
 Maybe modify dosbox debugger tracing mechanism to collect:
 - current instruction is code
-- access to memory (which segment), offset which segment
+- access to memory (offset of which segment)
-- segment register value
+- segment register values
 In other repo there are scripts which can help to convert DOSBOX run-time traces into IDA annotations to simplify disassembly.

 Assembler source code for Stunts game https://github.com/xor2003/restunts